-- Attaching the supplied macro stand (O-MS1) reduces camera shake during macro photography (p.20). - The maximum magnification that can be set vary depending on the Recorded Pixels.
+Attaching the supplied macro stand (O-MS1) reduces camera shake during macro photography (p.20).

 Taking Pictures at a Set Interval (Interval Shot)

 In this mode, a set number of pictures can be taken automatically at a set interval from a set time.